 - The date and location where the photograph was taken.

 - The name of the unit/s in the photograph.

-- The full names and membership numbers of all those who appear in the photograph.
+- The full names of all those who appear in the photograph.

 To ensure you and your girls have all the information needed in order to enjoy all that Guiding has to offer, you need to be receiving the Region's monthly e-Newsletter.
 This will give you advance notice and full details of forthcoming events which will enable you to book early and be sure of being allocated places.
 If you have not already done so, please update your preferences in GO and tick the boxes marked 'Email' and 'Regional Information (get updates from guiding in your local area)'.
 You will then receive mailings from Region, your County/Island, and all levels below.